 When high levels of minerals and salt exist in the kidneys, they can form a clump of matter known as a kidney stone.
 These stones may stay inside of the kidney, where they will not cause any further harm.

 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful, and can require surgery if they do not pass on their own.
-If you’re experiencing symptoms of kidney stones in the Indianapolis area, contact Urology of Indiana today to schedule an appointment.
-Give our office a call at (877) 362-2778 or request an appointment through our secure online form.
+If you’re experiencing symptoms of kidney stones in the Indianapolis area, contact the board-certified urologists Urology of Indiana today to schedule an appointment.
+Give our urology clinic in Indianapolis a call at (877) 362-2778 or request an appointment through our secure online form.

 Other than pain, patients with kidney stones often experience other symptoms such as:

 - Cloudy or discolored urine, usually pink, red, or brown in color